Early riser: 7 ways to start your biomedical career well before graduate school

 The common theme of all of these suggestions is the importance of learning current methods in biomedical investigation and the need for you to understand how laboratory projects cycle through conception, design, execution and documentation.

-Mackenzie Bloom is a PhD student in the St. Jude Children's Research Hospital Graduate School of Biomedical Sciences.
-She holds a bachelor of science in biology from the University of Kansas, where she was an undergraduate research assistant in chemical engineering and molecular biology labs.
+Mackenzie Bloom, PhD is a postdoctoral research associate in the lab of Dr. Kim Nichols at St. Jude Children's Research Hospital.
+She earned her PhD from the St. Jude Graduate School of Biomedical Sciences.
+She also holds a bachelor of science in biology from the University of Kansas, where she was an undergraduate research assistant in chemical engineering and molecular biology labs.